MicrosoftDocs/minecraft-creator/creator/Documents/EntityEvents.md

 ### What are Spawn Events?

-The [/summon command](/creator/documents/commandspopularcommands#summon) and a few entity components can take a `spawnEvent` argument.
+The `/summon` command and a few entity components can take a `spawnEvent` argument.
 Spawn events have been described in several places as any of the events that can be found in an entity's behavior definition, but this isn't entirely accurate.

 The Minecraft engine has a concept of a desired `spawn event` when an entity is created.
 When an entity is created from a spawn egg for example, the `minecraft:entity_spawned` event is run as the spawn event.
 When an entity is created, for example from two cows breeding, the spawn event is `minecraft:entity_born`.

-Other examples of less common spawn events are `minecraft:entity_transformed`, often used by a `minecraft:transformation` component, and `minecraft:from_wandering_trader` which is a spawn event on the llama, used when the Wandering Trader spawns to create its appropriately decorated llamas.
+Other examples of less common spawn events are:
+- `minecraft:entity_transformed` which is often used by a `minecraft:transformation` component.
+- `minecraft:from_wandering_trader` which is a spawn event on the llama that is used when the Wandering Trader spawns to create its appropriately decorated llamas.

 The spawn event that is used when creating an entity, whether the event is specified or automatically selected, is run on the entity as it is being created.
 You can think of it as a `constructor` in programming language terms.
 The entity starts with the default-included components list, as specified in its behavior JSON file.
 Then it also gets the effects of its spawn event, which will probably `add` one or more `component_groups`, possibly based on some random selection.